Hanzala13/Power-BI/README.md

 Analyze your data using filters and slicers, so you can focus on specific details like sales by region or product performance over time.

-Share your dashboards with your team or clients so everyone stays informed and can explore the data on their own.